fordjes/sdn-labs/05B_ADVANCED.md

   * `student@beachhead:~$` `sudo ovs-appctl fdb/show donut-plains`
   * `student@beachhead:~$` `sudo ovs-vsctl dump flows donut-plains`

 0. Well that was fun!
-Time to cleanup our system.
+Time to clean up our system.
 Running all of the steps from here down will remove all of our configuration.

 0. Trash the network namespace *peach*.